danielbyiringiro/color_detection/README.md

 ## Preamble

-Originally, our intended software aimed to capture images of biosensors, count the sodium alginate hydrogels present, and identify any color changes in each hydrogel.
-The count of hydrogels exhibiting color changes would then serve as the basis for calculating probabilities to be integrated into our mapping software.
-However, due to limitations in training data, we were unable to develop the full-fledged software as initially planned.
+Initially, our intended software aimed to capture images of biosensors, count the sodium alginate hydrogels present, and identify any colour changes in each hydrogel.
+The count of hydrogels exhibiting colour change would then serve as the basis for calculating probabilities that would be used as input into our mapping software.
+However, due to training data limitations, we could not develop the full-fledged software as intended.

-Instead, we have created a proof of concept color detection software specifically designed to identify color changes in a single sodium alginate hydrogel.
-Our current focus is to demonstrate how the automated system was intended to function, showcasing its capabilities within these constraints.
-We hope to expand upon this software in the future to include the full functionality of our original software.
+Instead, we have created a proof of concept colour detection software specifically designed to identify colour changes in a single sodium alginate hydrogel.
+Our current focus is to show how the automated system should function, showcasing its capabilities within these constraints.
+We plan to expand upon this software to include its full functionality.

-## How the intended software was supposed to work
+## How the intended software is supposed to work

-The software was supposed to accept an image as input.
+The software is supposed to accept an image as input.

 ![Image](images/hydrogel.jpeg)
 *Figure 0: Sample image of a sodium alginate hydrogels*

-The software would then count the number of hydrogels present in the image and identify any color changes in each hydrogel.
-For example the image above has ~95 hydrogels.
-Our bio sensor have bioindicators meants to react in the presence of both lithium and arsenic (a lithium pathfinder).
-The color change is meant to be a visual indicator of the presence of lithium.
-If the hydrogel has turned to red it means that lithium is present.
-While as if the hydrogel has turned to yellow it means that arsenic is present.
-If the hydrogel has not changed color it means that neither lithium nor arsenic is present.
+The software would then count the number of hydrogels in the image and check for a colour change in each hydrogel.
+For example, the image above has ~95 hydrogels.
+Our biosensor has bioindicators meant to react in the presence of lithium and arsenic (a lithium pathfinder).
+The colour change is a visual indicator of the presence of lithium or arsenic.
+If the hydrogel has turned red, it means that lithium is present.
+If the hydrogel has turned yellow, it means that arsenic is present.
+If the hydrogel has not changed colour, neither lithium nor arsenic is present.

-If we have both red and yellow hydrogels then there is a high chance of lithium being present.
-If we have only red hydrogels then there is a medium chance of lithium being present.
-If we have only yellow hydrogels then there is a low chance of lithium being present.
-If we have no red or yellow hydrogels then there is no chance of lithium being present.
+If we have red and yellow hydrogels, there is a high chance of lithium being present.
+If we only have red hydrogels,  there is a medium chance of lithium being present.
+If we have only yellow hydrogels, there is a low chance of lithium being present.
+If we have no red or yellow hydrogels, there is no chance of lithium being present.

 The probability of lithium being present is calculated using the following formula:

-$$P(Lithium) = \frac{0.5 \cdot (number\_of\_red\_hydrogels + number\_of\_yellow\_hydrogels)}{total\_number\_of\_hydrogels}$$
+$$P(Lithium) = \frac{0.5 \cdot (R + Y)}{N}$$

+    where

+    R is the number of red hydrogels
+    Y is the number of yellow hydrogels
+    N is the total number of hydrogels.

 Below is an explanation of the color detection software that we have developed.